joshuarosenberg/jrosen48.github.io/_posts/2017-02-17-introducing-prcr.markdown

 ---
 layout: post
-title:  "Introducing the prcr package for person-centered analysis in R"
+title:  "The prcr package for person-centered analysis in R"
 date:   2017-02-17 16:59:00 -0500
 categories: R
 ---